awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-private-apis.md

 }
 ```

-### Use the AWS CLI to Disassociate VPC Endpoint from a Private REST API<a name="associate-private-api-with-vpc-endpoint-disassociate"></a>
+### Use the AWS CLI to disassociate VPC endpoint from a private REST API<a name="associate-private-api-with-vpc-endpoint-disassociate"></a>

 To disassociate a VPC endpoint from a private API, use the following CLI command: